 Quorum: All votes that unfold at the Annual Meeting must meet the quorum of the association.
 A quorum for the transaction of business at an Annual General Meeting shall consist of five per cent of the membership, or twenty members, whichever is less.

-Structure: The Steering Committee is comprised of a Chair, a Vice-Chair, a Secretary, a Treasurer, the chairs of main operating committees (a Communications Officer; Program Officer; Community, Culture and Action Officer, and the Chair of Queer Indigenous Studies).
+Structure: The Steering Committee is comprised of a Chair, a Vice-Chair, a Secretary, a Treasurer, the chairs of main operating committees (a Communications Officer; Program Officer; Community, Culture and Action Officer, and the Volunteer Coordinator).
 These positions are to be elected by the membership at meetings of the Congress of the Humanities and Social Sciences or via online election of the membership.
 The Chair, Vice-Chair, Secretary, and other Officers/Chairs normally hold tenure for two years, and the Treasurer normally three years.
 Should no one be available to fill any of the above positions after a two-year term, the existing holder of that position may, by vote of the membership, continue as Chair for a maximum of one additional year.

 Normally the Chair shall take up the post automatically after serving two years as Vice-Chair.
 The Chair shall be the chief executive officer of the Committee and shall preside at all meetings of the Steering Committee and the membership, shall have the general and active management of the affairs of the Committee and shall see that all orders and resolutions of the membership are carried into effect.

 The Vice-Chair shall be elected for a term of 2 years at the Annual General Meeting or via online voting of the membership.
 In the absence of the Chair, the Vice-Chair shall perform the duties and exercise the powers of the Chair and shall ensure that the Minutes of the Annual General Meeting are produced in both official languages.